Angela Merkel – her political career in pictures

 The first female chancellor has governed Germany for almost 16 years.
-We track her political career in pictures.
+Now she is retiring.

 Angela Merkel was born in Hamburg on 17 July 1954.
 Just a few weeks later, her father accepted a pastorate in the former GDR and the family moved to the eastern part of Germany, behind the Iron Curtain.
 She obtained a doctorate in physics and joined the “Demokratischer Aufbruch” (i.e. Democratic Beginning) party during the peaceful revolution of 1989.
 In 2005, Angela Merkel was the first woman to be elected German chancellor, and the first former GDR citizen to take up this office.